Cycling at the 1908 Summer Olympics – Men's team pursuit

 The men's team pursuit was one of seven track cycling events on the Cycling at the 1908 Summer Olympics programme.
 It was the first appearance of a pursuit-style event.
 Each nation could enter 1 team of 4 cyclists.

 Competition format

 In the team pursuit competition, teams started at opposite sides of the track.
-Each team raced three laps of the track, comprising 1980 yards (1810.5 m).
+Each team raced three laps of the track, comprising 1980 yards (1,810.5 m).
 The third cyclist in each four-man team to finish set the time for the team.
-The competition consisted of three rounds (heats, semifinals, and a final); in each round, 2 teams would compete in each heat.
-The winner of each heat would advance.
+The competition consisted of three rounds (heats, semifinals, and a final); in each round, two teams competed in each heat.
+The winner of each heat advanced.
 The bronze medal was awarded based on the time of the two semifinal losers rather than a direct competition.